epfl-lasa/i_am_project/README.md

 **Remark**:
-* Tracking gains in iiwa_toolkit_ns/config/passuve_track_params.yaml might need tuning
+* Tracking gains in iiwa_toolkit_ns/config/passive_track_params.yaml might need tuning
 * If using inertia, ee_pose topic must be changed in config/ros_topics.yaml from `/iiwa2/ee_pose` to `/iiwa2/ee_info/Pose`
+* Needs to modify the ip address of the robot in iiwa_driver/config/iiwa.yaml

 ## Other settings: